UBC-STAT/stat-545-guidebook/syllabus.md

 ### Assignments and Peer Review

 Here are the deadlines assignments and peer reviews, with links (to appear after assignments are released).
-All submissions are due by midnight.
+All submissions are due by 11:59pm.

 | Assignment  | Assignment Due Date | Peer Review Due Date |
 |-------------|---------------------|----------------------|